arkency/posts/posts/2013-02-15-web-is-no-longer-request-reply.md

 What do you think about current state of the web and our tools?
 Is req-repl now becomming a burden in the development?
 Which of our frameworks and tools are ready for the future of the web?
 Or perhaps I delude myself that all of that can be solved with one tool.
-Maybe the usage of multiple tools for solving such problems is good because you can tweak them according to their needs and the needs of HTTP connection are different then those of long running, mostly inactive Websocket or SSE connections?
+Maybe the usage of multiple tools for solving such problems is good because you can tweak them according to their needs and the needs of HTTP connection are different than those of long running, mostly inactive Websocket or SSE connections?
 I am very curious of your opinion ...